What Tourists should know before Visiting England

 English cuisine has a terrible reputation, which, these days, is undeserved.
 You can find food of international standards and quality.
 Pub meals are generally good value and excellent, although there are exceptions.
 As in any country, look to see which pub the locals go to for lunch or dinner.

 The full English breakfast is bacon, egg, sausages, toast, tomato, and/ or baked beans, to which may be added mushrooms and black or white pudding.
-English people do not, of course, usually eat this every day now, but as a special treat.
+English people do not, of course, usually eat this every day now, but as a special treat, perhaps when they are away on holiday.

 "British Postbox" by artur84